When they heard it, they went away, one by one, beginning with the elders; and Jesus was left alone with the woman standing before him.

 After dragging the woman off of her bed of adultery and dragging her into temple before Jesus, the men who brought in the woman were waiting for Jesus to answer their dilemma.
 Would he do as the law of Moses said and stone the women or would he violate the law and let her go?

-Imagine that you are watching the season finale or premiere of your favorite show.
+Imagine that you are watching the season finale or premiere of your favorite show or imagine that you are at the cliffhanger in a movie or novel.
 This is the type of tension that probably was present in the room.
 Everyone was waiting to see what Jesus was going to do.
 The men just knew they had him right where they wanted him.
 Imagine their smug smiles and puffed out chests.

 Imagine those in the room who had done the same thing with their pensive eyes waiting to see their they will get a pass too by virtue of Jesus letting this woman live.
 Imagine being the woman, waiting to see if it was your time to die.
 Imagine the eyes of the crowd looking back and forth between the men, the woman and Jesus.
 It is in this type of atmosphere I imagine that Jesus bent down, slowly and intentionally, to begin writing in the sand.

 I bet you everyone shifted their eyes solely on Jesus.
 Those close up read what he was writing and those far away tried to figure it out.
 All I know is whatever he was writing didn’t stop the men from waiting on Jesus’ answer.

 So, Jesus tried another tactic.
 When they kept on questioning him, he straightened up and said to them, “Let anyone among you who is without sin be the first to throw a stone at her (7).

 You would have thought that Jesus’ words would have pierced them immediately.
 But, that is not what happened apparently.
 Otherwise, I don’t think Jesus would have needed to return to writing in the sand.
 So, he does.
 And slowly, each person realizes that their accusatory voices of trickery were silenced.